smiffy6969/razor-naff/README.md

 # Razor NAFF Web Component Helper Library

-Razor NAFF is a helper library to make it easier to create native web components written in vanilla javascript, it aims to keep out of your way, allowing you to create native web components without any framework, razor NAFF is not a framework, it is a helper library.
+Razor NAFF is a helper library to make it easier to create native web components written in vanilla javascript, or allowing you to use the register function to make life a little easier, the choice is yours.
+It aims to keep out of your way, allowing you to create native web components without any framework, or if you wish, it can be a little more helpful, building the component and registering it for you.
+If you choose to use the helper tools, there is also simple two way binding, scope management and a more structured approach to building custom elements, but with this comes overhead.

+For best results, it is probably best to go somewhere in the middle, basic components use native javascript, with more complex components using the binding features to make things easier.
+The end result here would be good optimization of resources.

 Various tools are available, allowing you to apply templates to custom elements, find base scope of the custom element from any children and even let you search for other scopes to run native JS protoype functions.
-The idea behind NAFF was to provide a simple way to create web components with internal logic without pulling you away from native JS.
+The idea behind NAFF was to provide a simple way to create web components with internal logic without pulling you too much away from native JS.

-This library also comes with its own suite of web components that use this library to help give you a good place to start building apps and website right away.
+This library also comes with its own suite of web components that use this library to help give you a good place to start building apps and websites right away.

 ## Installation